Consensys/gridplus-sale/README.md

 #### 3. Adding the cap

 The cap may be added any time before the starting block.
-It may only be set once and must be set by the admin. `SetCap()` takes 1 parameter:
+It may only be set once and must be set by the admin. `SetCap()` takes 2 parameters:

 ```
 uint _cap    The sale cap in wei
+uint _Rmax   The maximum reward value in GRID/ETH
 ```

-This is a pre-requisite to the sale beginning.
+This function must be called by the `admin` before the starting block.

 #### 3. Regular sale